sw1ss/ctf/2018-01-28-acebear/random2win/README.md

 ```
 That means that gives us a condition (`(c1 - c2) % p = (m1 - m2) % p`) that the correct `p` will fulfill for every two messages `m1`, `m2` we send.

 Since we know that `p` has `121` digits, the idea was basically to start with `10**120` as the first guess for `p`.
 Then I choose `m1` and `m2` in a way, that we have a wrap around, i.e. that `c2 < c1`.
 The reason for that intuitive decision was, that in that case, the modulo `p` has an effect, while with two numbers `m1,m2 < p` it doesn't and so that condition holds whenever `(c1 - c2) % p` is the same as the difference of the two messages.
 To be precise, I chose `m1 = 0, m2 = 10**120`.
-Since I don't know what `p` is, I had to check in a loop that `c2 < c1`, slightly modifying `m2` (but it also depends on which random number `r` is chosen, so multiple tries will be successful).
+Since I don't know what `p` is, I had to check in a loop that `c2 < c1`, slightly modifying `m2` every iteration (but it also depends on which random number `r` is chosen, so multiple tries have a good chance to be successful).
-Then if `c2 < c1` I changed `p` so that this condition is fulfilled.
-(I don't know if it is possible to miss the right `p` this way, but it worked locally as well as on their server)
+Then if `c2 < c1` I changed `p` the following way, so that this condition is fulfilled.
+(I'm not sure if it is possible to miss the right `p` this way, but it worked locally as well as on their server)
 ```python
 while diffM != diffC:
 	p += abs(diffM - diffC)